-Chrome is secure by default, meaning that its default settings prioritize security to provide the safest experience for our users.
-Some settings can be changed by the user if they wish to alter these behaviors, however, this can come at the expense of security.
+Chrome is secure by default, but some settings can be changed by the user if they wish to change behavior.
+This can come at the expense of security.
 Admins can enforce some of the settings by policy.

-Enterprise Need User Impact Potential adverse security impact Options and notes I want to ensure no previous administrators have set insecure policies within our organization. • None • None Ensure that the following policies are not already set, so that you get the benefit of the default (most secure) configuration: EnableDeprecatedWebPlatformFeatures RunAllFlashInAllowMode SuppressUnsupportedOSWarning EnableOnlineRevocationChecks OverrideSecurityRestrictionsOnInsecureOrigin CertificateTransparencyEnforcementDisabledFor Cas CertificateTransparencyEnforcementDisabledFor LegacyCas LegacySameSiteCookieBehaviorEnabled LegacySameSiteCookieBehaviorEnabledForDomainL ist ChromeVariations DnsOverHttpsMode LookalikeWarningAllowlistDomains SafeBrowsingAllowlistDomains RemoteAccessHostAllowRemoteAccessConnections This is not an exhaustive list of security-related policies, but these particular policies are used by many enterprises.
-For more policy options, check out our Chrome Enterprise policy list . l want to ensure users can't turn off fundamental security features. • None • None Explicitly set the policies AllowOutdatedPlugins, SafeBrowsingProtectionLevel and ThirdPartyBlockingEnabled.
+Enterprise need User impact Potential adverse security impact Options and notes I want to ensure no previous administrators have set insecure policies within our organization.
+None None Ensure that the following policies are not already set, so that you get the benefit of the default (most secure) configuration: EnableDeprecatedWebPlatformFeatures RunAllFlashInAllowMode SuppressUnsupportedOSWarning EnableOnlineRevocationChecks OverrideSecurityRestrictionsOnInsecureOrigin CertificateTransparencyEnforcementDisabledForC as CertificateTransparencyEnforcementDisabledForL egacyCas LegacySameSiteCookieBehaviorEnabled LegacySameSiteCookieBehaviorEnabled LegacySameSiteCookieBehaviorEnabled LegacySameSiteCookieBehaviorEnabledForDomainLi st ChromeVariations DnsOverHttpsMode LookalikeWarningAllowlistDomains SafeBrowsingAllowlistDomains RemoteAccessHostAllowRemoteAccessConnections PostQuantumKeyAgreementEnabled DevicePostQuantumKeyAgreementEnabled EnableDeprecatedWebBasedSignin InsecureContentAllowedForUrls EncryptedClientHelloEnabled InsecureFormsWarningsEnabled InsecureHashesInTLSHandshakesEnabled UnsafelyTreatInsecureOriginAsSecure CertificateTransparencyEnforcementDisabledForU rls HttpsUpgradesEnabled SafeBrowsingDeepScanningEnabled This is not an exhaustive list of security-related policies, but these particular policies are used by many enterprises.
+For more policy options, see our Chrome Enterprise policy list . l want to ensure users can't turn off fundamental security features.
+None None Explicitly set the policies: AllowOutdatedPlugins, SitePerProcess, SafeBrowsingProtectionLevel and ThirdPartyBlockingEnabled.
 There will be no user experience change except that users will be prevented from changing these settings.